-In 1985, Vaughan Jones [94] discovered a new invariant of knots and links, now called the 'Jones polynomial'.
-To everyone's surprise he defined this using some mathematics with no previously known connection to knot theory: the operator algebras developed in the 1930s by Murray and von Neumann [10] as part of general formalism for quantum theory.
+In 1985, Jones [93] discovered a new link invariant, now called the 'Jones polynomial'.
+To everyone's surprise he defined this using some mathematics with no previously known connection to knot theory: the operator algebras developed in the 1930s by Murray and von Neumann [10] as part of a general formalism for quantum theory.
 Shortly thereafter, the Jones polynomial was generalized by many authors obtaining a large family of so-called 'quantum invariants' of links.

-Of all these new link invariants, the easiest to explain is the 'Kauffman bracket' [95].
+Of all these new link invariants, the easiest to explain is the 'Kauffman bracket' [94].
 The Kauffman bracket can be thought of as a simplified version of the Jones polynomial.
-It is also a natural development of Penrose's 1971 work on spin networks.
+It is also a natural development of Penrose's 1971 work on spin networks [95].

 As we have seen, Penrose gave a recipe for computing a number from any spin network.
-The case relevant here is a spin network with vertices at all, with every edge labelled by the spin $\frac{1}{2}$.
-For spin networks like this we can compute the number by repeatedly using these two rules:
+The case relevant here is a spin network with only two edges meeting at each vertex, and with every edge labelled by the spin $\frac{1}{2}$.
+For spin networks like this we can compute the number by repeatedly using the binor identity: